 Python Language Server for the Language Server Protocol

-A Python 2.7 and 3.4+ implementation of the Language Server Protocol.
+A Python 3.8+ implementation of the Language Server Protocol.
+(Note: versions <1.4 should still work with Python 3.6)

 The base language server requires Jedi to provide Completions, Definitions, Hover, References, Signature Help, and Symbols: